Room for One: Optimizing Space In A One-Person Apartment

 Think about what your space really needs and choose furniture to compliment it.
 Often, this means picking out sleek pieces over bulky ones.
 Or furniture that doubles up – like these sofa beds for rent or this compact end table that can double as a stool or footrest.

-Get your bed to the wall
+Move your bed closer to the wall

 If you don’t have enough space for a couch, place your bed lengthwise against the wall so that you can prop some big cushions against it and use it as seating.